by Mike Ratliff

 On the other hand, the enemy of the Souls of Men is a counterfeiter.
 He is a deceiver and that is why our Lord called Him the Devil.
 From the very beginning of God intervening into the lives of His people, there has been convoluted confusion emanating from Satan and his seed.
 Remember, God is not the author of confusion amongst His people, but of succinct truth and light.
 Where there is doctrinal confusion within the visible Church, there is the fingerprint of our enemy.

-Count it all joy, my brothers, when you meet trials of various kinds, for you know that the testing of your faith produces steadfastness.
-And let steadfastness have its full effect, that you may be perfect and complete, lacking in nothing.
-If any of you lacks wisdom, let him ask God, who gives generously to all without reproach, and it will be given him.
-But let him ask in faith, with no doubting, for the one who doubts is like a wave of the sea that is driven and tossed by the wind.
-For that person must not suppose that he will receive anything from the Lord; he is a double-minded man, unstable in all his ways.
-(James 1:2-8 ESV)
+5 But if any of you lacks wisdom, let him ask of God, who gives to all generously and without reproach, and it will be given to him.
+6 But he must ask in faith without any doubting, for the one who doubts is like the surf of the sea, driven and tossed by the wind.
+7 For that man ought not to expect that he will receive anything from the Lord, 8 being a double-minded man, unstable in all his ways.
+James 1:2-8 (NASB)

 We live in a time of ever increasing apostasy within the visible Church.
 The first and second Great Awakenings in Britain and the United States, times of remembering God, obeying God, and repentance, were both followed by forgetting God, disobeying God, and a moving from God focused service to man-focused religion.
 There were bright spots in the 19th Century in the ministries of men such as C.H.
 Spurgeon and John A. Broadus, but that century also saw the rise of Christian liberalism.
 Spurgeon decried it as the ‘Great Downgrade.’
 This was a moving from God focused Gospel preaching to Man-focused compromise in which the Gospel was seen as something that could be manipulated by men instead of being totally within the Sovereign Grace of God.
 Those who engendered this movement attacked those who withstood them, seeing them as ‘backward’ and ‘old-fashioned.’
 However, I wonder if they understood that their churches and ministries had been placed upon the path that led to the contamination of Biblical Higher Criticism and eventual death as the spiritual life was drained from them over the ensuing decades as their congregations became marked by apathy.